Lewuathe/lewuathe.github.io/_posts/2016-12-11-aws-cli-with-jq-make-things-easy.markdown

 author: "lewuathe"
 ---

-AWS CLI is a utility for manipulating your infrastructure on AWS.
-It enables us to launch EC2 or check instances without leaving out your command line.
-But it is not easy to use because the output is JSON as default.
-Though JSON is a format which is useful for machine and also human, it is not suitable as an output of command line tools.
-Let me see.
+[AWS CLI](https://aws.amazon.com/cli/) is a utility for manipulating your infrastructure on AWS.
+For example, it enables us to launch EC2 or check the state of the instances without leaving out your command line.
+But it is not easy to use it because the output is JSON as default.
+Though JSON is a format which is useful for the machine and also human, it is not good input for some command line tools.
+Let me take a look into an example.

 ```
 {